 By Sarah Alexander

-When the owner or committee president continually puts the CEO or Director down and does not show respect the senior staff person is likely at some point to throw in the towel and take his/her skills elsewhere.
+When the owner constantly puts the service manager or leaders down and does not show respect the manager or leaders will at some point walk away and not come back.

 These are just a few examples of situations when good relationships have not existed.

 So what are the hallmarks of a good relationship?
-Check these off and assess how good things are and what needs to be addressed if possible in your situation.
+Check these off and identify if anything needs to be addressed in your situation and how.

 This information or article is exclusively for our early childhood service members holding a full membership